 When you pay for hosting you are essentially paying someone who keeps their computer (a specific type called a server) connected to the internet all the time.
 When you see notes about “uptime” on hosting companies website, this is what they’re talking about.
 It’s the percentage of the time they are able to keep their servers online.

 When you build your website, you create files of code that tell internet browsers what should appear on your site — text, images, etc.

 Those files then get stored on your hosting companies servers.

 Finally, your domain name is registered with ICANN, the Internet Corporation for Assigned Names and Numbers.
-When you use your computer and type a domain name into a browser, ICANN is the service that tells it to access the files associated with that domain name by pointing the computer to your hosting company’s servers.
+When you type a domain name into a browser, ICANN is the service that tells it to access the files associated with that domain name.
+It does this by pointing the computer to your hosting company’s servers.

 Which is all fine and dandy, but it doesn’t actually tell you what to BUY.